 Twaweza has an open door policy and encourages employees to share their questions, concerns, suggestions and complaints with their supervisor.
-Should an employee prefer not to report a serious issue to her/his direct supervisor, or is not satisfied by the supervisor's response, the employee is encouraged to communicate to the Operations Manager, a Manager, a Director, the Executive a.
-If for any reason the employee does not trust these channels of communication are adequate or secure, the employee can send her/his serious concern to concerns@twaweza.org.
-This email address is solely dedicated to receiving serious concerns and its access is limited to the Executive Director.
-Alternatively a letter can be sent by ordinary mail to:

-Director or a Board Member.
-Each unit shall elect mandated volunteers who shall serve as an inbetween between staff and the register at the office of the Executive Director.
+Should an employee prefer not to report a serious issue to her/his direct supervisor or is not satisfied by the supervisor's response, the employee is encouraged to communicate to the Operations Manager, a Manager, a Director, the Executive Director or a Board Member.
+Each unit shall elect mandated volunteers who shall serve as an inbetween staff and the register at the office of the Executive Director.